tokio-rs/website/content/tokio/tutorial/io.md

 }
 # }
 ```

+(You can put this code into `src/bin/echo-server.rs` and launch it with
+`cargo run --bin echo-server`).

 Let's break it down.
 First, since the `AsyncRead` and `AsyncWrite` utilities are
 used, the extension traits must be brought into scope.